Ceelog/phpdoc-zh/src/language/attributes/overview.md

-Attributes allow to add structured, machine-readable metadata information on declarations in code: Classes, methods, functions, parameters, properties and constants can be the target of an attribute.
+Attributes allow to add structured, machine-readable metadata information on declarations in code: Classes, methods, functions, parameters, properties and class constants can be the target of an attribute.
 The metadata defined by attributes can then be inspected at runtime using the
 <a href="/book/reflection.html" class="link">Reflection APIs</a>.
 Attributes could therefore be thought of as a configuration language embedded directly into code.